notagenius/helmet_object_hack4tk/README.md

 ### 0. USAGE:

-model is deployed with openCV DNN ReadNetFromDarknet, and enough platform-freedom. pretained model provided, quick coded, dumb parameter setting and exceptions are not handled. but just try to make it functional.
+model is deployed with openCV DNN ReadNetFromDarknet, and enough platform-freedom. pretained model provided, quick but not well coded but functional.

 detection in image:
 ```